Aug 22, 14

 Jul 28, 14

 Internet lighting retailer 1000Bulbs.com will be celebrating the launch of its own line of 60-watt equal LED light bulbs at the groundbreaking price of only $5.99.
-Up until now, the industry-wide average price for a 60-watt replacement LED light bulb has been just under $10, making this price the new low by a substantial margin.
+Up until now, the industry-wide average price for a 60-watt replacement LED light bulb has been just under $10.
 As 60-watt incandescent bulbs are a popular wattage for many household bulbs, the introduction of this LED replacement puts 1000Bulbs.com at the head of the race for making energy-efficient LEDs more affordable for household use.

 Jul 07, 14